JonPSmith/EfCoreinAction-SecondEdition/README.md

 The current release of this code is running on:

 * EF Core 5.0
-* ASP.NET Core 5.0 (You MUST have NET Core 5.0 installed)
+* ASP.NET Core 5.0 (You MUST have NET 5.0 installed)

 Other branches are: